fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Once they are ready, we can delete the old PVCs, and recreate them with bigger size from the snapshots.
+We have to use the same resource name that the operator expects, so that the new volumes will be bound on cluster startup.
 Note that restore operations may take some time to complete, depending on the size of the volume and the available resources in the cluster.

 ```sh